 Where: See location listing below

-All events shown as Sydney time and will air exclusively on Fox Sports (Foxtel/Kayo).
+All events shown as Sydney time and will air on Fox Sports (Foxtel/Kayo) and Seven.
 Adjust for regional differences.
 Please note session times are subject to surf conditions.

 Watch or Stream the WSL Live